Yelp/elastalert/docs/source/recipes/faq-md.md

   running via a container since the container always attempts to creates the indices at startup, if they're not yet created.
 * Restart ElastAlert 2.

-However, *at this point it is not guaranteed that features which used to work on Elasticsearch 7 will still work*.